danwing/https-local-domains/draft-thomson-https-local-domains.md

 # Operation

+## Server Operation

-Server uses a unique host name that includes a hash of its public key using a local domain name ({{local}}).
-When clients connect to such a local domain name ({{local}}) using TLS they validate the name's hash matches the key in the TLS ServerHello, and continue communication.
+A server running on a local network (see {{unique}}) uses a unique host name that includes a hash of its public key.
+This unique name is encoded as described in {{encoding}}.

-This system does not require storage on the client.
+The server MAY also advertise its unique name using {{?DNS-SD=RFC6763}}.
+It MAY also advertise its short name as described in {{short}}.

+## Client Operation

+When clients connect to such a local domain name or IP address ({{local}}) using TLS they examine if the domain name starts with a registered hash identifier in the second label and if the rest of that label consists of an appropriate-length encoded hash.
+If those conditions apply, the client MAY send a TLS ClientHello with the Raw Public Key extension {{?RFC7250}}.
+When the client receives the server's raw public key or certificate, the client checks if the hash matches the public key received in the TLS ServerHello.
+If they match, the client authenticates the TLS connection.
+If they do not match, the client rejects authentication; in most cases the client will ask the user to correct the authentication problem.

 # Unique Host Names {#unique}